romgrod/kaya/documentation/test_suite_information.md

-How to provide information about a test suite?
+How to provide information about a test task?
 ==============

-You can provide some information about a test suite by adding info value to each suite you need
+You can provide some information about a test task by adding info value to each task you need

       #cucumber.yml
-      regression: -t @regression info=[This is to execute a regression tests suite]
+      regression: -t @regression info=[This is to execute a regression tests task]

 This value `info=[Explaining text]` will show the icon <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> where you can mouse over and read the text